geopandas/geopandas/README.md

 ----

 - Not all Shapely operations are yet exposed to a GeoSeries
-- Implement a GeoDataFrame and GeoPanel
+- The current GeoDataFrame does not do very much.
-- spatial joins and more...
+- spatial joins, grouping and more...